Welcome to the home page of Neil V. Hawes

 I joined Whitton Choral Society in 1997, and sometimes accompanied or conducted rehearsals for them.
 Following the death of the Director of Music in April 2009, I was appointed to that position.
 I conducted weekly rehearsals and directed three concerts a year, which sometimes involves professional soloists.
 In 2014 and 2018, I conducted joint concerts of Whitton Choral Society and Richmond Choral Society.
 I retired in summer 2022.

-From 2007 to 2009, I sung with The Hythe Singers, a chamber choir based in Egham Hythe near Staines, Surrey and set up their web site for them.
+From 2007 to 2009, I sung with The Hythe Singers, a chamber choir based in Egham Hythe near Staines, Surrey and set up their first web site for them.
 A composition of mine, "The first snow of the year" was performed by them at Christmas 2008, and I was sometimes asked to help them out by singing at their concerts.
 In August 2012, I conducted this choir at short notice at the Egham Royal Show.

 Between 2007 and 2013, I sometimes sang with the University of London Church Choir and sang with them in Southwark Cathedral a number of times, at Lambeth Palace three times for the Archbishop's award ceremony, and at St. Alban's Cathedral.